McMaster University Profile

 Academic Programs and Supports

-The Faculty of Health Sciences offers a unique approach: it trains physicians, nurses, physiotherapists, occupational therapists, physician assistances, and midwives to work together as an effective healthcare team.
-You can choose from the spectrum of healthcare including Medicine, Nursing, Rehabilitation Science, and Midwifery.
+The Faculty of Health Sciences offers a unique approach: It trains physicians, nurses, physiotherapists, occupational therapists, physician assistants and midwives to work together as an effective healthcare team.
+You can choose from the spectrum of healthcare including Medicine, Nursing, Rehabilitation Science and Midwifery.

 Be sure to check out all of McMaster’s academic programs.

 McMaster offers a variety of services to help you achieve your goals at university.
-Below is a list of some of the academic services you can access at McMaster.
+The following are some of the academic services you can access at McMaster.

 Academic Skills Coach